 - Service Performance reports. - These measure the progress being made in delivering the Plan for Fife and details our performance each year across a range of indicators.
 These are submitted to relevant committees for scrutiny on an annual basis and are monitored by Audit Scotland to ensure adherence to their statutory guidance.

-Other key performance reports we publish are detailed below:
+Key published performance reports are available below: